Alternating Current (AC)

 Insulation

-Non-conducting materials separating the current-carrying parts of an electric machine from each other or from adjacent conducting material at a different potential.
+Non-conducting material separating the current carrying parts of an electric machine from each other or from adjacent conducting material at a different potential.

 Insulation Class

-A letter or number that designated the temperature rating of an insulation material or system with respect to thermal endurance.
+A letter or number that designates the temperature rating of an insolation material or system with respect to thermal endurance.

 Kilowatt

 A unit of electrical power.
-Also, the output rating of motors manufactured and used off the North American continent.
+The output rating of motors manufactured and used off of the North American continent.

 NEC